Glass Replacement & Parts Warranty Info

 ALL IMPLIED WARRANTIES WILL EXPIRE WITH THE TERM OF THE (20) YEAR LIMITED SEAL FAILURE WARRANTY.
 STRESS CRACKS ARE NOT COVERED UNDER THIS WARRANTY.
 ONE SOURCE RENOVATION LLC.
 EXCLUDES AND WILL NOT PAY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES AND ITS LIABILITY WILL IN ALL INSTANCES BE LIMITED TO REPAIR OR REPLACEMENT OR REFUND OF THE ACTUAL PURCHASE PRICE OF THE DEFECTIVE PRODUCT AT THE DISCRETION OF ONE SOURCE RENOVATION LLC.

-Parts Warranty (not including glass or weather stripping)
+Parts Warranty (not including glass, Wood or weather stripping)

-All parts (not including glass or weather stripping) installed by OSR are guaranteed for 1 year unless otherwise stated in writing.
+All parts (not including glass, Wood or weather stripping) installed by OSR are guaranteed for 1 year unless otherwise stated in writing.
 The term “Parts” is considered to be functioning components such as window regulators, balance assemblies, tilt latches etc. Weather stripping for windows or doors of any kind is not covered under the parts or labor warranty.
+Wood in our custom sashes is covered by a 7-Year No Decay Warranty with our Pre-Finishing Service only.
+There is no warranty on unfinished wood.

 OSR Labor Guarantee